lennhy/comic-webapp/README.md

 # README

-A platform for comic book creators that belong to minority groups and regions to display their content for readers to purchase and view
+## A Platform for digital comics created by artists and authors belonging to underrepresented groups

-# Ruby version
+### Ruby version
 *  5.0

-# System dependencies
+### System dependencies

 * Configuration
   run bundle install to install gems and their dependencies